 - Carry out a full neurological examination.

-- Complement with any other examination depending on findings.
+- Other examination depends on findings.

-- Patients with nystagmus can tire easily from the extra effort it takes to look at things.
-They may also complain of balance problems as their depth of perception may be impaired and uneven surfaces or stairs may be difficult to negotiate.
+- Patients may experience balance problems, as their depth of perception may be impaired: uneven surfaces or stairs may be difficult to negotiate.
 This may be perceived as clumsiness by others.

-- There may be associated stress and nervousness at being in unfamiliar surroundings.
-Confidence may also be a problem in these patients who often have poor vision.
+- There may be associated stress and nervousness at being in unfamiliar surroundings, particularly as they often have poor vision.

 - Patients need to inform the DVLA - many will not be authorised to drive.